-The engine coolant temperature gauge will move to the red (hot) area.

-• The service engine soon ( symbol will illuminate.
+- The engine coolant temperature gauge will move to the red (hot) area. - The coolant temperature warning light 🚓 will illuminate. - The service engine soon indicator will illuminate.

 If the engine reaches a preset over-temperature condition, the engine will automatically switch to alternating cylinder operation.
 Each disabled cylinder acts as an air pump and cools the engine.